jrdnh/respread/docs/user_guide/getting_started.rst

     >>> loan.children
     ('schedule', 'interest_rate', 'credit_spread')

-Rather than defining functions and nodes separately, you can use the ``series`` decorator to add the ``is_series`` property to functions defined in ``SeriesGroup`` subclasses.
+Rather than defining functions and nodes separately, you can use the ``series`` decorator to add the ``is_series`` property to functions defined in ``SeriesGroup`` subclass defitions.
 Those functions will be added as children during initialization.

 Let's redefine the schedule and loan types with a few modifications.